A lady with haematemesis

 “There was blood around her mouth and it was red.
 I went into the bathroom and there was a blood on the floor and some more in the toilet.
 I’d say at least 1-2 cups worth, but it’s hard to say.”

-ABCDE approach is the most appropriate in the acute assessment phase, to ensure you methodically identify any life-threatening features and stabilise the patient.
+An ABCDE approach ensures you methodically identify any life-threatening features and stabilise the patient.

 • The airway is patent